nfoert/cardie/README.md

 I'd love to see contributions to this project!
 Please check out the [issues](https://github.com/nfoert/cardie/issues) page to see what things currently need fixed or added.

 Additionally, check [TODO.md](TODO.md) for a rough todo list of things that need implemented, and the [wiki](https://github.com/nfoert/cardie/wiki) for some information on how to work with some of the existing systems.

+When contributing, first fork this repository.
+If you want the latest changes uncheck the `Copy the main branch only` option.
+Then, create a new branch with your change in it, either from the `main` branch or the `development` branch.
+Finally, open a pull request which merges into the `development` branch.
+Your changes will be reviewed and merged when ready.